Science Projects for Kids: The Incredible Universe

 What You'll Need:

-Have you ever seen a shooting star?
-Go to the next page of science projects for kids: the incredible universe to find out how you can.
+Go to the next page of science projects for kids: the incredible universe for some easy steps to get more out of your star gazing.

 For more fun science projects for kids, check out: